databricks/databricks-sdk-py/README.md

                          node_type_id='m5d.large',
                          autotermination_minutes=10,
                          num_workers=1,
-                         timeout=10)
+                         wait=True # not needed as this is default - added for clarity timeout=10)
 logging.info(f'Created: {info}')
 ```

 ## Paginated responses

-On the platform side, some Databricks APIs have result pagination, and some of them do not.
-Some APIs follow
+On the platform side the Databricks APIs have different wait to deal with pagination:
+* Some APIs follow the offset-plus-limit pagination
-the offset-plus-limit pagination, some start their offsets from 0 and some from 1, some use the cursor-based iteration,
+* Some start their offsets from 0 and some from 1
+* Some use the cursor-based iteration
-and others just return all results in a single response.
-The Databricks SDK for Python hides this intricate complexity
+* Others just return all results in a single response

+The Databricks SDK for Python hides this  complexity
 under `Iterator[T]` abstraction, where multi-page results `yield` items.
 Python typing helps to auto-complete
 the individual item fields.